 In addition to mobility in the hips and mid-back, stability in the low back is a great way to train the core and take it easy on the spine.
 Now that’s efficiency right there!

-Here are some good core exercises you can try:
+Here are some good core exercises that will not injure you and should help your low back pain:

 So what next?
 Remember we have established the back to be the site of pain so we have to find ways to avoid picking the scab.
 Mobilizing that mid back as well as being coordinated in the hips will be crucial to this process.